 While Buffer is enough to cover the basics, they’ve also rolled out some added services like Buffer Reply (which is a paid option starting at $15 per month).
 This pulls all of your comments, pings, and social media conversations into one dashboard—so you can reply and engage with your users without hopping in and out of accounts.

 Cons: Unfortunately, Buffer doesn’t allow for multiple users on their free account and you’ll need to log in with an Instagram Account’s credentials, making this a compromising position when contractors are granted access to confidential information.

-Buffer also doesn’t offer Instagram Story or Carousel scheduling or product tagging.
+Buffer also doesn’t offer Instagram Story (unless you have a Premium account) or Carousel scheduling or product tagging.
 For Social Media Managers, these functions are a bare necessity for client accounts.
 Here’s their quick graphic explaining where they can post directly (automatically) vs sending you a reminder:

 Buffer does however offer hashtags in your first comment!
 This was recently launched and supports single image or video posts.

 As Twitter is their primary channel, Buffer doesn’t have a visual feed planner.

 The whole point of a social media scheduler is that you don’t need to manually post a thing.
 However, with Buffer, you’ll still need to go into Instagram and add your tagged accounts and upload Stories.

 - Instagram [primary]